Property law in China: Communist China

-In the areas controlled by Communist forces traditional land tenure was broken up through Land Reform.
+In the areas controlled by CCP forces, traditional land tenure was broken up through Land Reform.
 In the 1930s Land Reform in the old revolutionary base areas, such as the Jiangxi Soviet and the Shaan-Gan-Ning Border Region, was carried out with the least possible social disruption.
 Middle and rich peasants were allowed to keep part of their land holdings, whereas expropriated landlords were allocated sufficient land to make a living.
 Yet, directly after the Second World War, Land Reform took a more radical turn.
 It was not until a speech by Mao in 1948 that a moderate stance was taken once more.

 There were several times of changes in ownership and control over land in China.
 Regarding rural land, these changes began with the establishment of the Higher Agricultural Production Cooperatives in 1956.
 Thereafter rural private land ownership was effectively abolished through Land Reform, which left land in the hands of the state or the collective.

 China's Land Reform (1950-1952) was one of the largest examples of land expropriation in world history.
 In the process, between 200 and 240 million acres of arable land were redistributed to approximately 75 million peasant families.

-Until decollectivization in the mid-1980s, there were only two factors making for change in land policies: the level of collective ownership and the extent of freedom in private land use.
+Until de-collectivization in the mid-1980s, there were only two factors making for change in land policies: the level of collective ownership and the extent of freedom in private land use.
 The Great Leap Forward (1958–1962) forced the central leadership to decentralize land ownership from the commune to the production team.
-This was laid down in Party regulations promulgated in 1962 (the Sixty Articles)Freedom in the private use (not ownership) of land shifted various times.
+This was laid down in CCP regulations promulgated in 1962 (the Sixty Articles) Freedom in the private use (not ownership) of land shifted various times.
 Before 1958, when rural China was organized into huge administrative units—the people's communes—farmers were allocated small plots of collective land for their own use (ziliudi).
 Depending on the region, farming was more or less privatized, with managerial responsibilities vested in the household.
 Farm households negotiated contracts under which they had to deliver grain quota to the state at low fixed prices.
 The surplus grain above the quota could be sold freely at private markets.
-These privileges were rescinded twice (and subsequently reinstalled) during the Great Leap Forward and the Great Proletarian Cultural Revolution (1966–76).
+These privileges were rescinded twice (and subsequently reinstalled) during the Great Leap Forward and the Cultural Revolution (1966–76).

 In the case of urban land, after the nationalization of industries and companies in the early 1950s, it was deemed state-owned, although not legally stipulated for a long period of time.
 Land owned by the state was seen as "absolute" and therefore, did not warrant a title; a principle adhered to – and enshrined in regulation – until today.
 However, the notion that urban land is tantamount to state ownership and, therefore, excludes private ownership had been formally disputed by the State Land Administration up to the early 1980s.